skyfielders/python-skyfield/skyfield/documentation/design.rst

 As a consequence, Skyfield’s modules themselves simply do a ``from`` ``numpy`` ``import`` of any names that they need.

+Skyfield strives to support old versions of both Python and of NumPy, because many users in industry and government cannot upgrade their supporting libraries whenever they want.
+So the unit tests in CI are run against NumPy 1.11.3 to maintain compatibility with that older version.

 Cross products
 ==============